 Biaera offers fully automated, turnkey, and custom inhalation systems for laboratory-based infectious disease research.

 Recognizing the need for a full suite of aerobiology-related technology and expertise in the growing infectious disease research community, Biaera was founded in 2003 to bring the newly patented USAMRIID aerosol system to the commercial market.
-Now into our sixteenth year of business, Biaera offers a full suite of proprietary aerobiology products and services.
+Now into our seventeenth year of business, Biaera offers a full suite of proprietary aerobiology products and services.
 Our custom integrated inhalation systems are designed with leading industry partners to meet individual customer requirements.

 Government, university, and private sector research institutions across the United States and around the world rely on Biaera’s technology and expertise as the cornerstone of their basic and applied aerosol research programs.

 Dr. Justin M. Hartings is the President of Biaera Technologies.
 Originally trained at Yale University as an optical physicist specializing in aerosols, he was assigned to USAMRIID’s Department of Aerobiology and Product Evaluation in 2000 as a captain in the US Army.
 Dr. Hartings served the Aerobiology Department as the Chief of Aerosol Services and later as the Director of Aerosol Research.
 As the Aerosol Service Chief, he was responsible for supervising all of the aerosol procedures at USAMRIID.
 His responsibilities included training of staff, equipment development, acquisition and maintenance, quality control, coordination with investigators, and aerosol characterization and reporting.
 In this capacity, Dr. Hartings supervised hundreds of aerosol studies involving rodents, rabbits, and other species using the full complement of BSL-3 and BSL-4 level select agents.